March 18, 2026

 Think of it like the difference between a simple point-and-shoot camera and a professional DSLR.
 Sure, both take pictures, but the DSLR gives you the manual controls, specialized lenses, and raw processing a professional needs for precision.
 Advanced dictation software offers that same level of deep, granular control over your workflow.

-For many professionals, the single most important feature is offline processing.
+For many professionals, the single most important feature is local processing.
 This is a game-changer.
-It means all the speech-to-text conversion happens right there on your Mac, so your voice data never gets sent over the internet.
+It means local-mode speech-to-text conversion happens right there on your Mac, so your audio and text do not need to be sent over the internet.
 If you're handling sensitive client information, medical records, or confidential company secrets, this isn't just a nice-to-have; it's a must.

 Custom Vocabulary for Pinpoint Accuracy